Initial Semantics for Reduction Rules: Introduction

 \subsection{Related Work}

-Initial Semantics results for syntax with variable binding were first presented on the LICS'99 conference.
-Those results are concerned only with the \emph{syntactic aspect} of languages: they characterize the \emph{set of terms} of a language as an initial object in some category, while not taking into account reductions on terms.
+Initial semantics results for syntax with variable binding were first presented on the LICS'99 conference (see below).
+Those results are concerned only with the \emph{syntactic aspect} of languages: they characterize the \emph{terms} of a language as an initial object in some category, while not taking into account reductions on terms.
 In lack of a better name, we refer to this kind of initiality results as \emph{purely syntactic}.

 Some of these initiality theorems have been extended to also incorporate semantic aspects, e.g., in form of equivalence relations between terms.
-These extensions are reviewed in the second paragraph.
+These extensions are reviewed further below.

-\paragraph{Purely syntactic results}
+\subsubsection{Purely syntactic results}

-Initial Semantics for ``pure'' syntax --- i.e.\ without considering semantic aspects --- with variable binding were presented by several people independently, differing in the modelling of variable binding:
+Initial Semantics for ``pure'' syntax---i.e.\ without considering semantic aspects--- with variable binding were presented by several people independently, differing in the representation of variable binding:

-The \emph{nominal approach} by \textcite{gabbay_pitts99} (see also \parencite{gabbay_pitts, pitts}) uses a set theory enriched with \emph{atoms} to establish an initiality result.
+The \emph{nominal approach} by Gabbay and Pitts \cite{gabbay_pitts99} (see also \cite{gabbay_pitts, pitts}) uses a set theory enriched with \emph{atoms} to establish an initiality result.
 Their approach models lambda abstraction as a constructor which takes a pair of a variable name and a term as arguments.
-In contrast to the other techniques mentioned in this list, in the nominal approach syntactic equality is different from $\alpha$--equivalence. \textcite{hofmann} proves an initiality result modelling variable binding in a Higher--Order Abstract Syntax (HOAS) style. \textcite{fpt} (also \parencite{fio02, fio05}) model variable binding through nested datatypes as introduced by \textcite{BirdMeertens98:Nested}. \citeauthor{fpt}'s approach \parencite{fpt} is extended to \emph{simply--typed syntax} by \textcite{DBLP:conf/ppdp/MiculanS03}. \textcite{Tanaka:2005:UCF:1088454.1088457} generalize and subsume those three approaches to a general category of contexts.
-An overview of this work and references to more technical papers is given by \textcite{Power:2007:ASS:1230146.1230276}. \textcite{DBLP:conf/wollic/HirschowitzM07} prove an initiality result for untyped syntax based on the notion of \emph{module over a monad}.
-Their work has been extended to simply--typed syntax by \textcite{ju_phd}.
+In contrast to the other techniques mentioned in this list, in the nominal approach syntactic equality is different from $\alpha$--equivalence.
+Hofmann \cite{hofmann} proves an initiality result modelling variable binding in a Higher--Order Abstract Syntax (HOAS) style.
+Fiore, Plotkin, and Turi \cite{fpt} (see also subsequent work by Fiore \cite{fio02, fio05}) model variable binding through nested datatypes as introduced in \cite{BirdMeertens98:Nested}.
+The approach of \cite{fpt} is extended to \emph{simply--typed syntax} in \cite{DBLP:conf/ppdp/MiculanS03}.
+In \cite{Tanaka:2005:UCF:1088454.1088457} the authors generalize and subsume those three approaches to a general category of contexts.
+An overview of this work and references to more technical papers is given in \cite{Power:2007:ASS:1230146.1230276}.
+In \cite{DBLP:conf/wollic/HirschowitzM07} the authors prove an initiality result for untyped syntax based on the notion of \emph{module over a monad}.
+Their work is extended to simply--typed syntax in \cite{ju_phd}.

-\paragraph{Incorporating Semantics}
+\subsubsection{Incorporating Semantics}